KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Localization-Article.md

 ## 👑 Pro features

-[KeyboardKit Pro][Pro] unlocks localized ``InputSet``s, ``KeyboardLayoutProvider``s & ``CalloutActionProvider``s for every locale in the license.
+[KeyboardKit Pro][Pro] unlocks fully localized ``InputSet``, ``KeyboardLayoutProvider`` & ``CalloutActionProvider`` implementations for every locale in your license.

-This lets KeyboardKit Pro create fully localized ``SystemKeyboard`` for all locales, with no additional code needed.
+This lets KeyboardKit Pro create fully localized ``SystemKeyboard`` for every supported locale, with no additional code needed.
 You can customize any input set or provider for any locale at any time, whenever needed.